Boom: Space Florida rockets closer to $1B annual impact

 The state for decades served as liftoff for historic flights for NASA, from the Mercury missions to the Apollo trips to the moon and the recent Artemis I launch marking a return to lunar space travel.

-“Space Florida has fundamentally changed the image and brand of Florida as an aerospace state,” said Lieutenant Governor Jeanette Nuñez, who chairs Space Florida’s board of directors.
+“Space Florida has fundamentally changed the image and brand of Florida as an aerospace state,” said Lt.
+Gov. Jeanette Nuñez, who chairs Space Florida’s board of directors.

 “In Florida, we have an environment where commercial aerospace can thrive, where national defense is a priority, where top-tier educational institutions educate our aerospace workforce, and where we keep on making history.
 Space Florida has opened the door for the aerospace industry to extend its reach to nearly every sector in Florida, making it an essential part of our state’s economy.”